felipelouza/egsa/README.md

 --
 **Settings:**

-We have implemented two different settings to egsa:
+We have implemented two settings to egsa:

-* Mode 1: indexing a small collection of large strings (such as DNA sequences);
+* Mode 1: indexing a small collection of large strings (DNA sequences);
-* Mode 2: indexing a large collections of small strings (such as reads);
+* Mode 2: indexing a large collections of small strings (sequencing reads);

 ##install: